 Data Science Jobs in Georgia

-On the other hand, it has all that lovely start-up energy.
-Atlanta has spawned tech innovators like Kabbage, AirWatch (acquired by VMWare), Predikto, and Kanga, and centers like ATDC just keep on pumping out ideas:
+Georgia has start-up energy.
+Atlanta has spawned tech innovators like Kabbage, AirWatch (acquired by VMWare), Predikto, and Kanga, and centers like ATDC just keep on pumping out ideas.
+CBRE’s 2019 report on Scoring Tech Talent ranked the city #9 overall.

 Plus there’s the needs of the establishment.
-Along with the CDC, Turner Broadcasting, UPS, Coca-Cola, Home Depot, and many other famous names, Atlanta can now claim GE.
-As part of its Industrial Internet Initiative, the company has placed its North American IT headquarters in the city.
+Along with the Centers for Disease Control and Prevention, Turner Broadcasting, UPS, Coca-Cola, Home Depot, and many other famous names, Atlanta can now claim General Electric.

 Data Scientist Salaries in Georgia